 - Right click on the driver setup file and choose Properties.

 - Check on Run this program in Compatibility mode and after that choose the previous version of the Windows OS in the list.

-- Let the installation process finishes and check if these instructions helped you.
+- Let the installation process finish and check if these instructions helped you.

 In case this didn’t help you, try to follow these steps:

 Solution 2: Use the Hardware and Devices troubleshooter

 Hardware and Devices troubleshooter tool will check your PC for common problems and make sure that any new device or hardware connected to your computer is installed correctly.